 Additions to existing laws

-The following will be added to the Employment Standards Code.
+The following has been added to the Employment Standards Code.
 They are designed to protect Alberta workers and align with current trends across the country.
-They will come into effect on January 1, 2018.

 All of the following job-protected leaves are unpaid.

 - Eligibility – Employees will be eligible for current (excluding reservists leave) and new leaves after 90 days, rather than one year.

 - Personal and Family Responsibility Leave – A new unpaid leave will provide up to 5 days of job protection per year for personal sickness or short-term care of an immediate family member.
 Includes attending to personal emergencies and caregiving responsibilities related to education of a child.

 - Long-Term Illness and Injury Leave – A new unpaid leave will provide up to 16 weeks of job protection per year for long-term personal sickness or injury.
 Medical certificate and reasonable notice will be required.
 This will align with the federal Employment Insurance program.

 - Bereavement Leave – A new unpaid leave will provide up to 3 days of job protection per year for bereavement of an immediate family member.

 - Domestic Violence Leave – A new unpaid leave will provide up to 10 days of job protection per year for employees addressing a situation of domestic violence.

 - Citizenship Ceremony Leave – A new unpaid leave will provide up to a half-day of job protection for employees attending a citizenship ceremony.

 - Critical Illness of a Child – A new unpaid leave will provide up to 36 weeks of job protection for parents of critically ill or injured children.
 This will align with the federal Employment Insurance program.

 - Death or disappearance of a Child – A new unpaid leave will provide up to 52 weeks of job protection for employees whose child disappeared as a result of a crime, or up to 104 weeks if a child died as a result of a crime.
 This will align with the federal Employment Insurance program.

 Enforcement and administration